plechi/spring-security-scribe/README.md

 TODO list
 ---------

-There are still many things to do
+There are still many things to do.

  1. better documentation (especially javadoc)
  2. more implementations of configurations

-I actually have very small resources left to maintain the project, but i'm very omtimistic to work on it from time to time.
+I actually have very small resources to maintain the project, but i'm very omtimistic to work on it from time to time.
-There is also a productive enviroment which uses this library, so critical issues will be fixed very fast.
+There is also s productive enviroment which uses this library, so critical issues will be fixed very fast.

 About Me
 --------